 Fractional Ownership Usage Systems To Avoid

-While there is no best usage allocation system, there are certain systems to avoid.
+While there is no best usage allocation system, there are certainly systems to avoid.
 The first is the “we’ll just work it out” system.
-Aside from the inability to plan ahead, the main problem with this approach is that working it out may become more difficult over time, as the participant’s lives change, kids get older, people die or sell, and other events alter the original assumptions.
-The “we’ll just work it out” Out system does not work over the long run for anyone, but it is particularly problematic for those who are most likely to adopt it, namely groups consisting of long-time friends or family members.
+Aside from the inability to plan ahead, the main problem with this approach is that working it out may become more difficult over time as the participant’s lives change, kids get older, people die or sell, and other events alter the original assumptions.
+The “we’ll just work it out” system does not work over the long run for anyone, but it is particularly problematic for those who are most likely to adopt it, namely groups consisting of long-time friends or family members.
 Even if you plan to handle things informally, create a usage allocation system to fall back on if you are unable to “just work it out”.

 The third system to avoid is the “gambler’s” system, meaning one based entirely on chance (such as picking cards from a deck or drawing straws).
 The problem here is that the lucky owner who drew first choice the past three consecutive years has just as much chance of drawing first this year as the unlucky owner who has been last in each of these years.
 Each owner deserves the right to choose first just as often as each of the other owners, and a chance-based system almost guarantees that this will not occur.